Inflaton perturbations through an Ultra-Slow Roll transition and Hamilton-Jacobi attractors: A USR toy model

 \subsection{The background model}

 We consider the following model to describe a transition from an initial SR phase to a period of USR.
-Instead of defining a potential, we work directly with the HJ slow roll parameters, taking the first slow roll parameter to be
+Instead of { starting with} defining a potential, we work directly with the HJ slow-roll parameters, taking the first slow-roll parameter to be